krateoplatformops/azuredevops-provider-kog-chart/README.md

-# Azure DevOps Provider Helm Chart
+# Azure DevOps Provider KOG Helm Chart

-This is a [Helm Chart](https://helm.sh/docs/topics/charts/) that deploys the Krateo Azure DevOps Provider leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
+This is a [Helm Chart](https://helm.sh/docs/topics/charts/) that deploys the Krateo Azure DevOps Provider KOG leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
-This provider allows you to manage Azure DevOps resources such as `pipelinepermissions`, `pipelines` and `gitrepositories` using the Krateo platform.
+This provider allows you to manage [Azure DevOps resources](https://azure.microsoft.com/en-us/products/devops) such as `pipelinepermissions`, `pipelines` and `gitrepositories` using the Krateo platform.

 > [!NOTE]
 > This chart is still in development and not yet ready for production use.